 Burning Man is not a festival.
-It is a community and a global cultural movement, with local communities and events flourishing all over the world.
-Burning Man culture emanated from Black Rock City and has spread to every continent!
-Our ephemeral city in the Black Rock Desert is an annual experiment in temporary community guided by Radical Self-expression, Radical Self-reliance, and the rest of the core 10 Principles of our culture.
+It is a global cultural movement, with local communities flourishing all over the world.
+In 2023, 86 official Burning Man Regional Events were produced by local communities on six continents.
+Our ephemeral city in the Black Rock Desert is an annual experiment in temporary community embodying Radical Self-expression, Radical Self-reliance, and the rest of the core 10 Principles of our culture.
 In Black Rock City you are responsible for your own survival, safety, and well-being.
 You are invited to collaborate, be inclusive, creative, connective, and to Leave No Trace.

 This Survival Guide is essential reading for every participant — read it carefully!